everx-labs/ever-sdk-js/README.md

 TonClient.useBinaryLibrary(libReactNative);
 ```

+React Native (Web):

+If you use React Native in Web, work the same way as described in Web section (see above).

 # Use library

 All library functions are incorporated into `TonClient` class.
 Each client module is represented as a